adokitkat/vut-fit-ivs-2/README.md

 ```
 ### After making changes in files -> uploading
 ```
-git commit -m"[descriptive message of the change]" git push                                            // pushes everything from your local files to this branch
+git add .                                           // adds all new files git commit -m"[descriptive message of the change]" git push                                            // pushes everything from your local files to this branch
 ```